Dominick2018/Ubuntu-Linux-Server-Project/README.md

 7c.
 Get the domain name for the AWS server site
 -----------------------------------------------

-1. Go to the link: "'https://mxtoolbox.com/ReverseLookup.aspx'"
+1. Go to the link "'https://mxtoolbox.com/ReverseLookup.aspx'"
 2. For the IP Address field, enter your public IP Address
 3. Press the "'Reverse Lookup'" button
 4. Make a note of your PUBLIC AWS SERVER DOMAIN NAME